What is a firmer chisel?

 .. but in the past the term ‘firmer’ had a broader meaning, covering a wide range of general purpose chisels.

-One of the earliest written account of woodworking in English that we have is the Mechanick Exercises or the Doctrine of Handy-Work written by Joseph Moxon, first published as separate pamphlets in the late 1670s1)the complete third version published in 1703 can be found here.
+One of the earliest written accounts of woodworking in English is the Mechanick Exercises or the Doctrine of Handy-Work written by Joseph Moxon, first published as series of pamphlets in the late 1670s1).
 Moxon mentions four types of chisel: former, mortice, paring and ripping.
 On the “former” he says: